sleepycat/technology-choices-presentation/README.md

-# Show the thing: tech choices
+# Tech choices

-This is a presentation for CDS show the thing.
+This is a presentation for the report a cybercrime team.